The California Eviction Process: Cost & Steps

-The dreaded eviction.
-A nightmare for both tenants and landlords, the eviction process is lengthy and expensive.
-It involves months of back and forth with attorneys, the court, and your tenants.
+The dreaded eviction is a nightmare for both tenants and landlords.
+Not only is the eviction process lengthy and expensive, but it also involves months of back and forth with attorneys, the court, and your tenants.
+In legal terms, evictions are referred to as unlawful detainers.

 Many property owners aren’t fully aware of the costs and steps involved in an eviction.
 In this article, we’ll review the different costs associated with the process and what steps are required.